How Is Pancreatic Cancer Diagnosed?

 Unfortunately, pancreatic cancers have subtle, and vague symptoms.
 Thus the disease is often diagnosed after it has advanced and spread.
 However, even at later stages, treatment can improve quality of life by controlling uncomfortable symptoms and complications of the disease.

 Depending on the type and stage of pancreatic cancer, patients may be given chemotherapy treatments alone or in combination with radiation.
 Whether or not the tumor is removed surgically, or has spread to lymph nodes, these therapies may be given after surgery in an effort to extend survival time.
-These therapies may be given before surgery to shrink the tumor and make it possible for surgery to be performed.
-These therapies may also be used as a means of relieving symptoms., such as pain.
+These treatments may also be given before surgery to shrink the tumor and make it possible for surgery to be performed or used as a means of relieving symptoms, such as pain.
 Prescription medications, usually narcotics, are given to help manage pain associated with advanced pancreatic cancer.

 How Can I Prevent Pancreatic Cancer?

 Pancreatic cancer is not easily prevented, but you can take measures to reduce your risk.
-If you work around processed meat products, take precautions to avoid unnecessary exposure to both materials and fumes.
+If you work around certain chemicals, dyes, or pesticides that are known to increase the risk for pancreatic cancer, take precautions to avoid unnecessary exposure to both materials and fumes.
 Cigarette smoking doubles the risk of pancreatic cancer when compared to non-smokers.
 So if you smoke, quit now.